GuiTaglietti/SocketChessPlusPlus/README.md

 # C++ Chess Game with Socket Communication

-Welcome to the C++ Chess Game with Socket Communication repository!
+Welcome!
 This project is an advanced implementation of the classic game of chess in C++, featuring socket communication for multiplayer gameplay between two computers.
 Whether you're a chess enthusiast looking for a challenging opponent or a C++ developer interested in exploring advanced programming concepts, this project offers an exciting playground for learning and enjoyment.

 ## Features